Highlights from my time at

 Product Designer VI

-I partnered with a peer designer who had develop a consistent PDP system across many content types to develop a PDP template pattern within our product system.
-This PDP template supported content types such as games, events, worlds, and media.
+I collaborated with a fellow designer who had established a unified product detail page (PDP) system across diverse content types to formalize a PDP template pattern within our product system.

 For my tenure at Meta, driving systemization with my peers was a multi-faceted exercise that included influence in daily syncs or crits, coaching specific partners on a workshop, and building the foundations to enable them to directly contribute.